huuff/blog/cap-criticism.md

 * If you claim that your data system is "not partition tolerance", what does this mean?
 Likely, that in the even of a partition (even in the single-node case), your system is unreachable and no longer serving any requests.
 But that's just sacrificing availability for consistency[^5]!

 See?
 There's no way out of it

-## It only models one kind of fault
-==TODO: Write this section, make a note on PACELC as a solution.
-I've found some good texts on this, but I don't remember where==

 [^1]: [Please stop calling databases CP or AP](https://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html)
 [^2]: [Jepsen: MongoDB stale reads](https://aphyr.com/posts/322-call-me-maybe-mongodb-stale-reads)